By now, you’ve probably heard about the launch of Data Projects on data.world’s first birthday. No? Check out Part 1, you’re in for a treat.

 Every time you add a file, change a definition, publish a query, or create an Insight, it’s automatically documented in the activity stream and linked to the Workspace to make reproducing changes easy.

 For example, check out this Insight that @databeats published from the Workspace on the Higher Ed project.
-Anyone can re-run his query, inspect the results, and create new Insights from the same underlying data:
+Anyone in the data catalog software can re-run his query, inspect the results, and create new Insights from the same underlying data:

 And here’s the coolest thing about Workspaces: you can launch one for any project or dataset, whether it was created by you or another community member.
 Get involved in an existing project by posting in the discussion, or create your own from the “Add to project” button on any dataset.

 The Data Project-Workspace-Insight trifecta is a leap forward for collaborating on data.world.

 And it didn’t come easy.
 There were six months of research, user interviews, whiteboard sessions and hand-drawn sketches before we committed to going down this path for our data catalog.

 Datasets are great for working on the data and sharing finished artifacts.
 But, they aren’t (and shouldn’t) be the best place to work with your data, or more importantly, someone else’s, for example Census data or a shared dataset uploaded by a colleague.

 We like to think of Workspaces as your data playground: the place to explore your full data inventory without fear of messing anything up.

 While investigating a new data source, you want to be able to preview the tables, understand the columns and their characteristics, write queries, build exploratory visualizations, document as you go, and share Insights with your stakeholders.
 There’s a lot to do, and it’s not always a linear process.